ahadalichowdhury/ClipSync-frontend/README.md

    - Guidance to visit on desktop device

 4. **Page Title**:
-   - Updated to include detected OS (e.g., "ClipSync for macOS - ...")
+   - Updated to include detected OS (e.g., "LocalClip for macOS - ...")

 ## 🧪 Testing